 Summer Heats Up Building Performance Legislation

 The past few weeks have been an exciting time for building performance legislation in Congress.
 On June 24th, the House and Senate simultaneously introduced the HOPE for HOMES Act of 2020 (H.R.
 7325, S. 4052).
 This important legislation provides $6.5 billion to support on-line training for contractors while funding a rebate program for homeowners to upgrade the efficiency of their homes.
-Read the BPA Press Release and the bi-partisan congressional press release, and sign-on to support this legislation here.

 On July 1, the House Passed “the INVEST in America Act” (H.R.
 2), an infrastructure package that largely included the House Majority’s earlier introduced “Moving Forward Act.”
 This $1.5 trillion bill not only includes “HOPE for HOMES” after amendment, but also the BPA supported “H.R.
 1315 Blue Collar to Green Collar Jobs Act” which includes the workforce grant program language BPA spearheaded and which specifically calls out building efficiency, retrofit, inspection, and auditing companies as eligible for grants.
 The bill also reauthorizes the Weatherization Assistance Program for five years at $350 million, increasing to $1 billion in FY2025 and amends the definition of weatherization materials to add renewable energy technologies and other advanced technologies to the list of weatherization materials that may be installed in residences under the program, and permits the Secretary of Energy to take improvements in health and safety of building occupants into consideration when setting standards under the program.